State chamber celebrates Maine bicentennial at annual dinner

-Dempsey, who is originally from Lewiston and best known for his role on “Grey’s Anatomy,” spoke at Wednesday’s Maine State Chamber of Commerce annual meeting and dinner at the Augusta Civic Center.
-Along with several of Maine’s governors, Dempsey lauded Mainer’s compassion and willingness to help others.
+Dempsey, originally from Lewiston and best known for his role on “Grey’s Anatomy,” spoke at Wednesday’s Maine State Chamber of Commerce annual meeting and dinner at the Augusta Civic Center.
+Along with several of Maine’s governors, Dempsey lauded Mainers’ compassion and willingness to help others.

 The annual meeting celebrated the state’s upcoming bicentennial with a showing of a video compilation of interviews with seven of Maine’s living governors.
 Chamber President Dana Connors interviewed each governor — Kenneth Curtis, Joseph Brennan, John McKernan, Angus King, John Baldacci, Paul LePage and Janet Mills — who each appeared for a few minutes in the half-hour-long video.
 Dempsey, who is widely known for his role as Dr. Derek Shepherd on “Grey’s Anatomy,” was the night’s guest speaker.